 Goodwill’s YouthBuild job manager, Miss Carnetta Hardin, suggested CNA classes because of my job at Department of Health and Human Services (DHHS) as a caregiver already.
 She saw the opportunity to help me get further, so I jumped into it!
 I applied and was accepted into the CNA program.
 I became overwhelmed by taking care of my dad while focusing on getting my diploma, so I had to quit the CNA program.
 I would love to enroll back into the CNA program after receiving my GED certificate, since I already have experience in the field as a caregiver.
 Then, knowing my interests and taking them to heart, Miss Carnetta suggested an internship for marketing.

 Working as a marketing intern at Goodwill Industries has been a rather intriguing opportunity.
 That first day, I uncovered new things about the programs the marketing team uses and where things are, and how they do them.
 Learning about the new stuff and programs here is extremely exciting for me.
 These programs are relatively straightforward to use.

 I’ve found that being involved with marketing and multimedia is part of my dream job.
-With Amy Goldyn, director of marketing & PR, and Jessica Bertsch, visual & graphics design, my marketing skills are increasing more each day.
-I never realized how much I enjoy creating graphics, figuring out media posts, and writing blog entries.
+With Amy Goldyn, director of marketing & PR, and Jessica Bertsch, visual & graphics design specialist, my marketing skills are increasing more each day.
+I never realized how much I enjoy creating graphics, figuring out social media posts, and writing blog entries.
 It never occurred to me how enjoyable such a career could be, but now I hope to continue this work for an extended period.